typestack/class-transformer/README.md

     and make sure to import it in a global place, like app.ts:

     ```typescript
-    import 'reflect-metadata';
+    import "reflect-metadata";
     ```

 3. ES6 features are used, if you are using old version of node.js you may need to install es6-shim:

    `npm install es6-shim --save`

    and import it in a global place like app.ts:

     ```typescript
-    import 'es6-shim';
+    import "es6-shim";
     ```

 ### Browser